 Once you have your baseline data, focus your content on the changes you want to see.

 As Tim Slade puts it, “What is it that people are doing, what aren’t they doing, and what’s the reason why?”

-Once you know those things, you can create content focused on how to change those behaviors.
+Once you know the answers to these questions, you can create content focused on how to change those behaviors.
 Ultimately, it’s not about what you want them to know, but what you want them to do.

 Get feedback from participants

-With your baseline in hand, and after implementing a training plan, it’s time to start measuring the effectiveness of your efforts.
+With your baseline in hand, and after implementing a training plan, it’s time to measure the effectiveness of your efforts.

-We often assume that measuring success has to have hard numbers attached to it to be valid, but our experts noted that there are a lot of great ways to determine whether content worked that don’t necessarily conform to that assumption.
+We often assume that measuring success has to have hard numbers attached to it to be valid, but our experts noted that there are a lot of great ways to determine whether or not content accomplished your goals that don’t necessarily conform to that assumption.